-Lifestyle changes are an easy inexpensive method to improve your rosacea symptoms.
+Lifestyle changes are an easy, inexpensive method to improve your rosacea symptoms.
 We all have learned or inherited lifestyle habits or routines which have had a negative effect on our rosacea skin and ocular condition.
-A simply change in a lifestyle choice or routine can affect a huge improvement.
+A simple change in a lifestyle choice or routine can lead to a huge improvement.

 Living with a skin condition can create its own stress, when add that to the daily stresses of work, home life, responsibilities and life in general, your rosacea can spiral out of control.
 What we present here are simply tips to help you take back your life, reduce the stress and in doing so you can effect a change in the severity of your rosacea.
 Some may consider this a natural or homeopathic solution to treating rosacea, we think of it as a healthy lifestyle option to manage and control the symptoms of rosacea.

 As we grow older, we often have a reduced “sense” of thirst and think we do not need more water to hydrate our body and brain; therefore, we deteriorate more quickly as our skin is the first organ of the body to inform us.
 If you are a small person you need to drink at least 80 ounces of ‘alkaline’ water per day.
 This would be the equivalent of two and half litres or ten 8- ounce glasses!
 Even more water would be necessary if you are overweight, outside for extended periods of time, participating in sports, or indulging in heavy physical activity.